Walt Odets

-Walt Whitman Odets (born February 4, 1947) is an American clinical psychologist and author.
-He has written about the early development, psychological and social experiences of gay men and their communities.
-Odets' earlier writing focused on the lives of men living in and surviving the early AIDS epidemic.
-The spring 1996 issue of Positive Impact Journal called him "an important voice in the AIDS education and prevention arena."
+Walt Whitman Odets (February 4, 1947 – July 5, 2026) was an American clinical psychologist and author.
+He wrote about the early development, psychological and social experiences of gay men and their communities.
+Odets's earlier writing focused on the lives of men living in and surviving the early AIDS epidemic.
+The spring 1996 issue of Positive Impact Journal called him "an important voice in the AIDS education and prevention arena".
 Odets's 1995 study, In the Shadow of the Epidemic: Being HIV-Negative in the Age of AIDS, was listed by The New York Times as among the "Notable Books of the Year 1995."
 Additionally, In the Shadow of the Epidemic was the No. 1 bestselling book purchased by gay men in the late fall of 1995, according to The Advocate, and was confirmed as a "Gay Bestseller of 1995" by the Feminist Bookstore News.

-Odets's later work has focused on the psychological aftermath of the epidemic, the early-life experience of stigmatization and adolescent trauma among young gay men, and the conventional idea of "the homosexual" and its influences on gay identities, self-compromise and relationships between men.
-Published in 2019 by Farrar, Straus & Giroux, Out of the Shadows: Reimagining Gay Men's Lives has been described as "A moving exploration of how gay men construct their identities, fight to be themselves, and live authentically... a necessary, impassioned argument for how and why we must all take hold of our futures."
+Odets's later work focused on the psychological aftermath of the epidemic, the early-life experience of stigmatization and adolescent trauma among young gay men, and the conventional idea of "the homosexual" and its influences on gay identities, self-compromise and relationships between men.
+In 2019 Farrar, Straus & Giroux published his Out of the Shadows: Reimagining Gay Men's Lives.

-Early life
+Early life and education

 Odets was born on February 4, 1947, in Los Angeles, California, to playwright, screenwriter and director Clifford Odets and actress Bette Grayson.
 The family, which included Walt's sister Nora, two years his senior, moved to New York City in the summer of 1948.
 Odets and Grayson separated in October 1949 and were divorced in November 1951.
 In February 1954, Grayson died suddenly of pneumonia, leaving seven-year-old Walt and his disabled sister in the care of their father.
 In 1955, the truncated family moved back to the West Coast so that Clifford could return to screenwriting in order to make a living.
 He also considered California a healthier environment in which to raise children.

-Odets attended Beverly Hills High School, during which time he developed a continuing interest in photography.
-He was eventually awarded The San Francisco Foundation's James D. Phelan Award for Photography in 2007.
+He attended Beverly Hills High School, during which time he developed a continuing interest in photography.
+He was eventually awarded the San Francisco Foundation's James D. Phelan Award for Photography in 2007.

 Clifford Odets died in Los Angeles in 1963 when Walt was sixteen.
 After his father's death, Walt frequently stayed in New York with his legal guardians, Lee and Paula Strasberg.
 The Strasbergs were long-time friends of Clifford, dating from the early years of the Group Theatre, of which Clifford was a founding member.
-Lee Strasberg acted as interim literary executor of Clifford Odets' Estate until Walt Odets was eligible to assume the executorship at the age of 21.
+Lee Strasberg acted as interim literary executor of Clifford Odets's estate until Walt Odets was eligible to assume the executorship at the age of 21.

-Odets received a B.A. in Philosophy from Wesleyan University in 1969.
+Odets received a B.A. in philosophy from Wesleyan University in 1969.